actionml/harness/install.md

  3. java-sdk examples
  4. python sdk

-For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md) as well as set them up for debugging with IntelliJ.
-Much of this is targeted at Debian/Ubuntu with side notes for macOS (BSD based).
+For a guide to using IntelliJ for debugging see [Debugging with IntelliJ](debugging_with_intellij.md).
+Much of this is targeted at Debian/Ubuntu with side notes for macOS (BSD Unix based).

 When using the source from GitHub follow these instructions to build and deploy.